-You will analyse and evaluate a live theatre performance that you have seen during the course.
-You are permitrespond to the questions.
+You will analyse and evaluate a live theatre performance ted to take 500 words of notes into the exam to help you respond to the questions.

 GCSE food preparation and nutrition equips students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 It encourages students to cook, enable them to make informed decisions about food and nutrition and allow them to acquire knowledge in order to be able to feed themselves and others affordably and nutritiously, now and in later life.
 Over the course students will develop a wide range of practical skills in preparation for a three hour practical exam where they must demonstrate 20 of these skills.
 Students will generate a portfolio of skills as they complete the course.